Donations

 Who can I talk to for more information?

-Either consult your solicitor or contact the Chief Executive of The Parentline Charitable Trust, (Phone: +64 7 8394536) who will discuss your possible legacy with complete confidentiality.
+Either consult your solicitor or contact the Chief Executive Parentline Charitable Trust, (Phone: +64 7 8394536) who will discuss your possible legacy with complete confidentiality.

 What do I do now?